-If you are or your spouse is considering divorce, or if you have another family law issue, deciding to see a lawyer is difficult.
+If you are, or your spouse is, considering divorce, or if you have another family law issue, deciding to see a lawyer is difficult.
 People do not know what to expect, or what is expected of them.
 Following is a summary of the steps that may, or will, happen in your divorce or other family law matter.

-Before you see Peter, his assistant will obtain some very basic information about your case, and will make sure that Peter does not have a “conflict,” which means that he has not previously represented the other side or has had access to confidential information about the other side from his prior law experience.
+Before you see Peter, he or his assistant will obtain some basic information about your case and will make sure that Peter does not have a “conflict,” which means that he has not previously represented the other side or has had access to confidential information about the other side from his prior law experience.
 When you meet with Peter, he will ask you for additional information, and will work with you to understand the probable issues in your case.
-Your questions are always welcome, including questions about your case, and about Peter’s experience and approach to your case.
+Your questions are always welcome, including questions about your case and about Peter’s experience and approach to your case.
 You will then need to decide whether Peter is the right person to help you resolve your case.
 Any information you share with Peter or his assistant during this initial stage is kept strictly confidential.

 If you decide to hire Peter, you need to complete an information form to provide basic information (names, addresses, etc.), which will be used to prepare letters, pleadings (documents that are filed with the court), agreements, and other documents.
 You will also be asked to sign an attorney/client contract or an engagement letter, which will govern the terms of the business relationship between you and Peter.
 You will be required to pay a “retainer,” which is a deposit that is used to pay your attorney fees and costs as you incur them.

 In virtually every family law case, one party files an initial document and has it “served” in some manner on the other side, who must then “respond” or “appear” to defend himself or herself.
 For example, if you are filing for a divorce, we will prepare and file in court a Summons and Petition for Dissolution of Marriage, and other associated documents.
 Your spouse must be served with those papers.
-This generally happens by having the spouse sign a piece of paper acknowledging that he or she received the Petition, Summons, and other documents, or having process server give the documents to the spouse personally.
+This generally happens by having the spouse sign a piece of paper acknowledging that he or she received the Petition, Summons, and other documents, or having a process server give the documents to the spouse personally.

-The Petition or other initial document contains certain required factual statements, and a “wish list” that spells out how you or your spouse wants the divorce to be resolved.
+The Petition or other initial document contains certain required factual statements and a “wish list” that spells out how you or your spouse wants the divorce to be resolved.
 People often get concerned about the wish list.
 The allegations in a Petition are no cause for alarm; simply because the other side is asking for something does not mean he or she will obtain that result.